ruw/WACI-Logger/README.md

 											named according to when logging started
 	InteractivityService.java: Service to detect the user touches.
-The performance and power optimizations are also performed here MDP_3States.java: Class to manage the state transitions for markov
+The performance and power optimizations are also performed here MDP_3States.java: Class to manage the state transitions and states for markov model